everx-labs/ever-cli/README.md

 tonos-cli --config /home/user/config.json account <address>
 ```

-The `--config` global option has higher priority than the `TONOSCLI_CONFIG` environment variable.
+The `--config` direct option has higher priority than the `TONOSCLI_CONFIG` environment variable.

-> Note: You cannot use the config subcommand to create or edit a configuration file located outside the current working directory.
-It should either be called from the directory containing the file, or the file should be manually copied to the desired directory later.
+> Note: You can use the config subcommand to create or edit a configuration file located outside the current working directory.

-> However, config --list subcommand displays the parameters of the currently used configuration file, wherever it is located.

 ## 2.6.
 Override network settings

 You can also separately override [preconfigured network settings](#21-set-the-network-and-parameter-values) for a single subcommand.
-Use the `--url <network_url>` global option for this purpose:
+Use the `--url <network_url>` direct option for this purpose:

 ```bash
 tonos-cli --url <network_url> <any_subcommand>